draylab/debanikray.github.io/index.md

 **PhD Students.** If you have not yet applied, please apply to the Department of Chemistry.
 If you are already at IIT Kharagpur, please email Prof. Ray.

-_All positions are for Fall 2022 at the earliest._
+_All positions are for Autumn 2022 at the earliest._

 <!-- # Publications